RevenueCat/meta-memcache-py/README.md

   'gutter' pool, with TTLs overriden and lowered on the fly, so they provide some level of caching instead of hitting the backend for each request.

-These pools also provide a write failure tracker feature, usefull if you are serious about cache consistency.
+These pools also provide a write failure tracker feature, useful if you are serious about cache consistency.
 If you have transient network issues, some writes might fail, and if the server comes back without being restarted or the cache flushed, the data will be stale.
 This allows for failed writes to be